cyrillknecht/cyrillknecht/README.md

 ## 📂 Projects

-During my studies at ETH Zurich I have worked on a variety of projects.
+During my studies at ETH Zurich, I have worked on a variety of projects.

 <details>
   <summary>Expand this to learn more about my projects.</summary>